2023 Kansas City National Conference

 SPEAKERS:

-Rebecca Abbott (The Lawrence Hall of Science: Berkeley, CA), Kimberley Astle (Washington Office of Superintendent of Public Instruction: Olympia, WA), Sharon Cates (Phenomenon Science Education: Amherst, MA), Zoe Evans (Bremen City Schools: Bremen, GA), Leah Litz (Omaha's Henry Doorly Zoo & Aquarium: No City, No State)
+Rebecca Abbott (The Lawrence Hall of Science: Berkeley, CA), Kimberley Astle (Washington Office of Superintendent of Public Instruction: Vancouver, WA), Sharon Cates (Phenomenon Science Education: Greenfield, MA), Zoe Evans (Bremen City Schools: Carrollton, GA), Leah Litz (Omaha's Henry Doorly Zoo & Aquarium: Omaha, NE)

 Wonder EVERY Day: Creating a Culture of Sensemaking